Please note that this page contains affiliate links, meaning I may receive a commission if you use them. I only recommend things I use, love & trust.

 Useful Tips to Car Rentals in Finland (and anywhere!)

-Big international car rental companies operate in Finland.
+Also, I love their search options, which are very detailed.
+You’ll quickly notice that pretty much all the big international car rental companies operate in Finland.
 There are also smaller rentals and discount chains.

 Most rental cars in Finland are stick shift, so double check your order if you want a car with automatic transmission.